Mylittleswift/Android-BLE-SDK/README.md

 # Android-BLE-SDK

-A library to make classic bluetooth or BLE easier to use in Android.
+A library to make BLE easier to use in Android.

 <a name="Why use BLE SDK?"/>